 - What happens when Gov2.0 networks and collaboration teams form?

-- What do these emerging Gov2.0 governance models look like?
+- What do emerging Gov2.0 governance models look like?

 - How do public servants build knowledge together and become more effective learners?

 You may notice that I’ve not mentioned government agencies in these questions.
 That’s deliberate because I feel that the future of Gov2.0 is more about networks and issues, and less about government agencies.
-Citizens care about issues, not government agencies.
-Issues transcend organisational silos.
+Many Issues transcend organisational silos.
 Networks cross institutional, jurisdictional and geographic boundaries.

 I’ll be given some more thought to the questions I’ve raised above, in particular on the potential for networked policy and networked regulation.